code-423n4/2023-08-chainlink/docs/src/src/pools/StakingPoolBase.sol/abstract.StakingPoolBase.md

 ### whenActive

-*Reverts if pool is not active (is open and rewards are emitting for this pool)*
+*Reverts if pool is not active (is open and rewards are available for this pool)*

 ```solidity